Unstoppable Hackathon

 Mid-Term Evaluation

-Review of project progress, mentoring feedback, and distribution of 50% of the prize pool.
+Review of project progress, mentoring feedback, and distribution of 50% of the prize allocation.

 Final Evaluation

-Completion review, final mentorship feedback, and distribution of the remaining prize pool for fully deployed projects.
+Completion review, final mentorship feedback, and distribution of the remaining prize allocation for deployed projects.

 8. Judging Criteria